Day-by-Day Itinerary

 KOM OMBO

-Optional Abu Simbel visit: Those who chose this option will leave the cruise boat in the pre-dawn hours.
+Optional Abu Simbel visit: Those who chose this option will leave the cruise boat after breakfast.
 Depending on availability and weather, this will be offered either by air or by road.
 Both by air and by road, this is an 8-9 hour excursion.
 The two large temples at Abu Simbel were built by Ramesses II and were carved into the cliff itself.
 The smaller temple is for the Goddess Hathor and was dedicated to his queen, Nefertari.
 The Abu Simbel Temples were made famous when the high dam was constructed and they were soon to be submerged under the new lake, Lake Nasser.
 A UNESCO international effort saved the temples by moving them to higher ground.

 ABU SIMBEL-RAMESSES II